lbiard/detecting_tradeoffs_crn_models/README.md

 1. Licenses/restrictions placed on the data: CC-BY 4.0

-2. Links to publications that cite or use the data: ADD DOI
+2. Links to publications that cite or use the data: https://doi.org/10.32942/X2D31R

 3. Links to other publicly accessible locations of the data: None